 These courses are for informational purposes that cover many facets of self-defense, but do not constitute as legal advice.
-In order to receive a Permit To Carry, the State generally requires some minor understanding of the laws and regulations that govern aspects of the act of carrying a weapon and use of said weapon in circumstances regarding Self-Defense.
+In order to receive a Permit to Carry, the State generally requires some minor understanding of the laws and regulations that govern aspects of the act of carrying a weapon and use of said weapon in circumstances regarding Self-Defense.

 Self-Defense is a justification for up to lethal use of force, and each case depends heavily on the specific facts of THAT case.
-It is literally impossible for one outlet of information to cover what a grounded legal counsel could provide you.
+It is almost impossible for one outlet of information to cover what a grounded legal counsel could provide you.

 My goal is to help people understand how the system works so they can make better decisions.

 Always seek counsel with an Attorney.